mattermost/mattermost-cloud-database-factory/README.md

 }
 ```

-The clusterID is important for identifying the several deployments.
-If not clusterID is passes, a random 8-digit id is generated.
+The clusterID value is important for determining how the database factory will behave.
+If not clusterID is passed in, a random 8-digit ID is generated.
 If a clusterID of an existing cluster is specified, Terraform will try to update the existing cluster configuration.

 By setting **apply** to *false* or removing **--apply**, a Terraform plan will run, which can be used for Debug and testing purposes.